rdalen/Boxify/README.md

 The PCB Library provides the reusable PCB definition, while the imported STEP model provides the detailed representation of the actual PCB.

-This allows the PCB STEP model to be updated while keeping the surrounding Boxify architecture reusable.
+This allows the PCB STEP model to be updated independently without breaking the surrounding Boxify architecture, keeping the enclosure design reusable and parametric.

 ---